white-lab/protocols/protocols/PCR_Digest_Ligation.md

         5. Add 6 μL DNA ladder to left-most lane of gel.
     2. Add 6X gel loading dye to PCR products and transfer them to the gel using thin pipette loading tips.
-    3. Cover electrophesis chamber and attach to electrical source.
+    3. Cover electrophoresis chamber and attach to electrical source.
     4. Run gel at 100 V for 45 min - 1 hour.
         * Check for bubbles in chamber to indicate electrical current.
         * Gels can be run for a shorter amount of time if just purifying PCR